caruby/scat/README.md

 Requirements
 ------------
-The current Scat release requires the caTissue API client and Linux.
+The current Scat release only runs on Linux.

-After installation, the supported caTissue versions are listed by the following command:

-    crtsmoke --version

 Installation
 ------------